-It can be super confusing to know what the best option is to refinance or consolidate your student loan debt.
+It can be super confusing to know what the best option is to consolidate your student loan debt.
 There are so many different lenders and banks - along with just as many programs - that it can be overwhelming.

 It can be confusing to figure out what you should do, but in general, you shouldn't refinance Federal student loans unless you can afford paying your loans on the standard 10 year plan.
 But, if you can afford, refinancing can make a lot of sense financially.

 If you already know that consolidation makes sense, and you're looking for the best place to compare options in 2 minutes with no credit check, we recommend Credible.
 As a bonus, College Investor readers get a up to a $1,000 bonus!

 If you just want the quick and easy comparison - go to Credible here.

 Citizens Bank is one of the few banks on this list.
 We like them because they offer a lot of great loan options, backed by the stability of a bank.

 Here are a few of the highlights: